 Here, very simply put, is how the SoftStartRV™ device works:

 When you turn on the air conditioner in your RV, there’s a huge jolt of power needed to get it to start.
 That’s why you hear a loud thud right when it’s kicking in.

 But only moments later, its need for power drops dramatically to about 13-14 amps.

 What the SoftStartRV™ does is manage the start-up power surge so that it doesn’t hit at once, but gradually, avoiding the huge power spike.
-That’s why you can run two air conditioners on a 30-amp hookup, which you could never do before because of that spike.
+That’s why you can run two air conditioners on a 30-amp hookup (with two SoftStartRVs), which you could never do before because of that spike.
 Ditto running one air conditioner with only the power of a small portable generator.
 With summer coming, obviously, this device can make a huge difference in your comfort.

 So, that’s our story about our relationship with Network RV, the manufacturer of the product.
 Now, you may want to watch this short video from Mike Sokol that tells more about how the device works.
 As most of you know, Mike will absolutely not be associated with anything that does not live fully up to its promises.

 If you want to learn more, visit our special page at the SoftStartRV™ website where you can get a discount if you decide to buy one or more of the devices.